krak3n/Facio/docs/about.rst

 * Support for multiple templates
 * Store templates in ``git`` or ``mercurial`` repositories
 * Add template logic using ``Jinja2``
-* Ability to add before and after hooks or pipelines called before or after the project is created.
+* Ability to add before and after hooks called before or after the project is created.
 * Add extra context-variables to your templates
-* Bundled pipelines include:
+* Bundled hooks include:

   * Create python virtual environments
   * Run python ``setup.py install | develop``